Endurance Grants

 The Artist Trust (AT) Endurance Grants (END) are unrestricted emergency need-based grants of $2,500 to artists working in all disciplines across Washington State to assist with an unforeseen emergency, crisis, or catastrophic event.
 These 40 grants will fund artists who identify with one or more of the following communities: Black, Indigenous, and People of Color (BIPOC) and/or Native, LGBTQIA+, immunocompromised, with immigrant status, have or are living with a disability, residing outside King County, and/or low income.

-Funding for this program comes in part from a grant from the CERF+ Artist Readiness Program (CARP) with support through the Mellon Foundation, our individual donors, and the Artist Trust Board of Trustees.
+Funding for this program comes in part from a grant from the CERF+ Artist Readiness Program (CARP) with support from the Mellon Foundation, our individual donors, and the Artist Trust Board of Trustees.

 Guidelines